 • Squadron patches for each of their 4 years.

-• Varsity letters, Honors Lists and any other activities they may have participated in.
+• Varsity letters, Honors Lists and any other activities in which they may have participated.

 It doesn’t matter whether your Cadet graduated first or last in their class.
 This painting chronicles their individual experience in a way that evokes pride and a sense of accomplishment.